Privacy Policy

 Cloud infrastructure — compute, database, object storage, and CDN.
 Our provider changes are noted in the service status page.

 Large language model providers — OpenAI, Anthropic, Google AI, and local-first Ollama instances are only invoked when you explicitly use a feature that calls them (for example, embeddings, reranking, summarization).
-Each provider's privacy practices govern how they handle the request payload; we pass only the minimum required data and do not authorize training on it.
+What you send is handled under each provider's own privacy policy; we pass only the minimum data needed and do not permit them to train AI models on it.

 We select providers that meet our data-protection standards and keep the list minimal.